zchee/golang-wiki/gopls.md

 ## Additional Information

-* For more information about integrating gopls within an editor, see https://github.com/golang/go/wiki/gopls-integrator-FAQ.
+* For information about integrating `gopls` within an editor, see https://github.com/golang/go/wiki/gopls-integrator-FAQ.
+* For information about contributing to `gopls`, see https://github.com/golang/go/wiki/Contributing-to-gopls.
 * For more information on latest developments and other Go tools: https://github.com/golang/go/wiki/golang-tools.
 * Other questions can be directed toward [@stamblerre](https://github.com/stamblerre) or [@ianthehat](https://github.com/ianthehat).